MartijnPeterVanLeeuwen/BoneDetection/README.md

 ```sh
 git clone https://github.com/MartijnPeterVanLeeuwen/BoneDetection.git
 ```
 After cloning the git repository, create a new virtual environment in which you can install the required packages.
-The code was developed with python version 3.9.
+The code was developed with ```python``` version ```3.9```.
 Using a different version might lead to conflicts between packages so make sure that the virtual environment runs on this python version.
 Upon activating this environment and navigating to the git directory, run the following command.
 ```
 pip install -r /Requirements.txt
 ```